DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 With its default configuration the theme downloader in ES-DE is unusable, to resolve this enable the setting _Handheld Settings->Advanced->Is it force start selinux_.

+### Samsung devices

+There seems to be a firmware bug on at least some Samsung devices that may make ES-DE not find RetroArch when attempting to launch a game.
+This happens very rarely and is seemingly triggered after doing an OS update, or possibly after upgrading RetroArch itself, or due to a combination of the two.
+It's been observed on the S23 and S25 models.
+Just starting RetroArch once outside of ES-DE permanently fixes the problem.
+It's unclear whether this can happen for standalone emulators as well, but this has so far not been observed or reported.

 ## Emulator installation and setup

 Below are specific instructions and considerations for all supported emulators.